Italian Accent Marks: Full Guide with Simple Explanations, Examples and Audio

 Many native Italian speakers drop accent marks in their writing, but as a student of the language it’s important to learn the rules before you learn how to properly break them.

-Accent marks might seem challenging, but they can be easily mastered with studying your vocabulary and spelling carefully.
-Make sure you notice those little marks: They mean a whole lot!
+Accent marks might seem challenging at first, but they can be easily mastered with practice.
+Make sure you notice those little Italian accent marks: They can mean a whole lot!